Chayanonjackal/rr-os/README.md

-Let's play Russia Roulette on your windows OS :)
+Let's play Russia Roulette on your OS :)